HOW DOES COFFEE PROCESSING AFFECT THE FLAVORS IN YOUR CUP?

 WHAT COFFEE PROCESS IS RIGHT FOR YOU?

-In spring 2020, we had a very special release: 3thiopia.
+Each year we put together a very special release: 3thiopia.
 One of our most popular special releases ever, this triple Ethiopian blend was a wild roasters’ experiment gone delightfully right.
 The taste experience went a little like this:

-We were thrilled with how this blend turned out, and are even planning future releases.
-Stay tuned!
+We were thrilled with how this blend turned out, and are planning annual releases because it is such an interesting way to see all that coffee processing has to offer.

 Want to give them a taste?